fernandolalanne/Practice-Project-Digital-Lab/README.md

 ## Notebooks Overview

-The project includes Jupyter notebooks for data preprocessing, analysis, and clustering.
+The project includes Jupyter notebooks for data preprocessing, analysis, and clustering which are in the different branches, because in the main branch we only put the code related to the Dashboard.

 These notebooks contain Python code and markdown cells documenting the steps taken in the analysis process.
 Key tasks performed in the notebooks include:

 ### Preprocessing-Africa-Asia